How to set up an analysis#

 Running the analysis#

-Once you have the config files defined, you can run the analysis using a simple Python script that inputs the top-level config yaml like this:
+Once you have the config files defined, you can run the analysis using a simple Python script that inputs the top-level config yaml.
+Here, we will show a script that runs one of the example analyses included in the H2Integrate package.

 from h2integrate.core.h2integrate_model import H2IntegrateModel